Bell Middle/High School (Florida)

 Bell Middle/High School is a school in Bell, Florida.
 It serves more than 700 students spread out in grades 6 through 12.
-It is part of the Gilchrist County School District.
-The school has earned an A grade since 2005, with 2012 still pending, and has been rated as one of the top 10 combination middle/high schools in the state of Florida.
+Its mascot is the bulldog, previously the bullfrog.
+It is part of the Gilchrist Country School District.
+The school has earned an A grade since Year 5 with 2024 still pending, and has been rated as one of the top 1 combination middle/high schools in the state of Florida.